 There are many ways to deal with items we no longer want.
-We can throw them in the trash, recycle them or compost them.
+We can throw them in the trash, recycle them, or compost them.
 Recycling is the most practical and eco-friendly option out of all three for shoes.
 Yet, recycling often divides into recycling, upcycling, and downcycling.

 Recycling involves properly sending the item to a facility that can handle the mixed materials in shoes so that the recycling processes can turn them into new material.
 Upcycling and downcycling involve a lot of DIY to make an item useful for other purposes.
 Shoes are often made of layers of many different materials, which presents a recycling challenge.

 Few shoe recycling facilities can handle the wide variety of shoe types out there.
-So upcycling is the next best thing.
+So, upcycling is the next best thing.
 Otherwise, the shoes will end up in landfills - where the plastic in them just sits for hundreds of years, polluting the environment.
-Also, whatever metal, textiles, wood, and leather are used to make them goes to waste.
-If one pair of shoes doesn't seem like a big deal, think of the 200 million shoes people throw away yearly1.

-Related: For more upcycling info, check out our tips for upcycling clothes and list of clothing brands using upcycled materials.
-And when it does come time to buy new shoes, you'll find our guide to sustainable shoe brands help to you select new shoes that are better for the planet.
+Related: For more upcycling info, check out our tips for upcycling clothes and a list of clothing brands using upcycled materials.
+And when it does come time to buy new shoes, you'll find our guide to sustainable shoe brands to help you select new shoes that are better for the planet.

 Below are some upcycling ideas with links to tutorials so you can learn.